Angmar2722/Angmar2722.github.io/CTFwriteups/oneOffOrSoloWriteups.md

 ![CTF Writeups Main Page](/assets/img/ctfImages/misc/randomFlagImage.jpg)

-This page will contain a directory of my writeups for challenges that I have solved during a CTF while playing completely individually.
+This page will contain a directory of my writeups for challenges that I have solved during a CTF while playing <b>completely individually</b>.
 A lot of these writeups are for CTFs where I did not have enough time to play properly.
 All the writeups are for challenges solved only during the duration of the CTF.
 Below are the writeups :

 <br/>